 - Housing Chapter Page 1, second sentence The City's Comprehensive Plan includes a target of directing 1⁄4 of the city's forecasted population growth into downtown.
 This translates into about 5,000 new downtown residents living in approximately 2,500 to 3,500 new residences over next 20 years.
 Concerned about the word "directing" and feels it should not become a mandate by the City.
 He feels the expectation of building 150 housing units per year over the next 20 years is overly optimistic and the market will not bear it.
 Multifamily is a cyclical industry that overbuilds then stops because the banks won't lend.
 There is too much available land elsewhere that is far less expensive than Downtown. - Housing Chapter Page 3 Avoid displacement of lower income groups from the downtown.
-Concerned about the City mandating owners of existing lower income rentals from remodeling these units and raising the rent. - Housing Chapter Page 4 He feels the example of a potential quarter block development is not big enough for anyone to want to develop and therefore is unrealistic. - Housing Chapter Page 11 Concerned that the costs associated with
+Concerned about the City mandating owners of existing lower income rentals from remodeling these units and raising the rent. - Housing Chapter Page 4 He feels the example of a potential quarter block development is unrealistic as it is too big for anyone to take on. - Housing Chapter Page 11 Concerned that the costs associated with rehabilitation or demolition of existing buildings make this an unrealistic option.